Practice pupils at the Sibelius Academy

 Organ

-We welcome especially pupils who are between the ages of 12 and 30 and already have some kind of a background in piano playing.
+We welcome especially pupils who are between the ages of 12 and 30 and already have a background in piano playing.

 Percussion